19hours/sg-statutes/Acts/Competition Act.md

 (4) Where subsection (3) applies, the power of entry conferred by subsection (1) shall be exercised —

-(a) in the case of an investigating officer, upon production of —
+(a) in the case of an investigating officer , upon production of —

 (i) evidence of his authorisation; and

 (ii) a document containing the information referred to in subsection (2)(b) and (c); and

-(b) in the case of an inspector, upon production of —
+(b) in the case of an inspector , upon production of —

 (i) evidence of his appointment as an inspector; and